Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 ## POST /api/iebaseline/users/resolve-current

-Resolves the signed-in AD user to an existing `user_master` row for IE Baseline learner workflows.
-The operation is idempotent: repeated calls for the same email return the same `user_id`.
+Resolves the signed-in AD user to a `user_master` row for IE Baseline learner workflows.
+The operation is idempotent: repeated calls for the same normalized email return the same `user_id`.

 IE Baseline RBAC is not required for this bootstrap endpoint.
 The frontend